mentalisttraceur/python-totaltimeout/README.rst

     timeout = Timeout(10.0, clock=time.monotonic)

 You can also set the starting time of the timeout.
-This is useful if you need a repeating timeout on an interval, and you want that interval to stay synchronized with the clock:
+One use for this is a repeating timeout on an interval that stays synchronized with the clock:

 .. code:: python